MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v18.md

     For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).

+## Task 2: Upgrade permission sets

+Version 18 introduces the capability to define permissions sets as AL objects, instead data.
+Permissions sets as AL objects is now the default and recommended model for permissions.
+However, for now, you can choose to use the legacy model, where permissions are defined and stored as data in the database.
+Whichever model you choose, there are certain tasks and process you'll have to go through during upgrade.

+For more information, see [Upgrading Permissions Sets and Permissions](upgrade-permissions.md)<!--[Permissions Upgrade Considerations](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview?branch=permissionset#upgrade-considerations)-->.

-## Task 2: Prepare version 14 databases
+## Task 3: Prepare version 14 databases

 1. Make backup of the databases.
+2. Disable data encryption.

+    If the current server instance uses data encryption, disable it.
+You can enable it again after upgrading.

+    For more information, see [Managing Encryption and Encryption Keys](how-to-export-and-import-encryption-keys.md#encryption).

+    Instead of disabling encryption, you can export the current encryption key, which you'll then import after upgrade.
+However, we recommend disabling encryption before upgrading.
-2. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 14 as an administrator.
+3. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 14 as an administrator.
-3. Uninstall all extensions from the old tenants.
+4. Uninstall all extensions from the old tenants.

     In this step, you uninstall any extensions that are currently installed on the database.

     1. Get a list of installed extensions.

         This step is optional, but it can be useful to the names and versions of the extensions.

         To get a list of installed extensions, use the [Get-NAVAppInfo cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/get-navappinfo).